jordanstarrk/meow-meow-woof/README.md

 # Aloha README
-Replace new tab page with a short video that will melt your heart.
+Replace your new tab page with fluffy cuteness.

 This is a native client application and only works in Chrome web browser.

 You can contribute by sending your high quality video loops and I will add them in!

 Send me your videos if you would like them added!
-Email: jordanstarrk@gmail.com
+Email: meow.meow.n.w00f@gmail.com
 Subject: Aloha

 Thank you https://videos.pexels.com, https://videezy.com, and http://www.wedistill.io/ for the stock videos!

-Created by: Jordan Starr
-Date Created: April 2017
+Created by: meow meow w00f (Instagram: @meow_meow_w00f) Date Created: April 2017
-Date Updated: Feb 2018
+Date Updated: April 15, 2018